vassovass/ConvoCraft-AI/Readme.md

     - Create a `.env` file in the root of the project.
     - Add your Gemini API key: `GEMINI_API_KEY=your_gemini_api_key_here`
 4. **Run the server and client**:
     - In one terminal, start the server: `node server.js`
+      The server will automatically detect port conflicts and suggest an alternative if needed.
+    - (Optional) Verify your Gemini key works: `npm run verify-gemini-key`
     - In another terminal, start the client: `npm run dev`